So you’ve made the brave decision to purchase a violin for your child. Congratulations!

 - It can be a bit heavy for younger users to carry around.

 Best for Fun Play

-Colors are an essential part of a child’s life, therefore, why not find a colorful toy violin?
+Colors are essential to a child’s life, so why not find a colorful toy violin?
 Giving your toddler a violin toy to play around with could encourage them to learn later on.

 The one we found here comes in two colors: blue and pink.
 It’s highly durable and should be able to take a few hits without breaking into pieces.

 It’s also easy to figure out for developing minds.
 All your child has to do is move the bow across the pad on the violin.
-Different notes and songs can also be played.
-Not suitable for children under three.
+This violin also plays several notes and songs.
+However, as it does require a little skill to maneuver the bow and is a little fragile, we don’t recommend it for children under 3 years of age.